elucidium/ChemBot/README.md

 # ChemBot

 A Discord bot for displaying chemical information.
-Feel free to invite the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=372573281544568832&permissions=67584&scope=bot)!
+Feel free to invite the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=372573281544568832&permissions=67584&scope=bot), or direct message `ChemBot#9478` to use the features!

 ## Sample usage
 #### `!help`